Get started with Amazon Location Service trackers - Amazon Location Service

 Note

-When you use the Bounding Polygon Queries feature a representation of your device positions is not be encrypted using the your AWS KMS managed key.
+When you use the Bounding Polygon Queries feature a representation of your device positions is not be encrypted using your AWS KMS managed key.
 However, the exact device position is still encrypted using your managed key.

 9. (Optional) Under EventBridge configuration, you can choose to enable EventBridge events for filtered position updates.
 This will send an event each time a position update for a device in this tracker meets the position filtering evaluation.